Braecksen/P2-robotteknologi/README.md

 The TDH.m is a function provided by Ole in the kinematics lecture which creates a transformation matrice from the denavit hartenberg parameters.
 This is both used for computing the final theta values but also for generating a random transforamtion matrix.

 ### Script for UR5 forward kinematics
+This folder contains the scripts for the ur5 forward kinematics

 ### Cad models